larevanchedessites/isindexed-connector/README.md

 ## API Documentation
 You can find the API documentation [here][api_doc].

-## Try the Connector in Data Studio
+## Try the Connector in Google Data Studio

 You can try out the managed deployment of the latest code: [Connector][production deployment]